 The Trinity Episcopal School education is best characterized by a love of learning both inside the classroom and out.
-The classroom can be a wonderful and nurturing place, but we work to prepare students for the world well beyond Trinity.
+The classroom can be a wonderful and nurturing place, but we want to prepare students for the world well beyond Trinity.

 The Natural Classroom & Community Garden

 Technology can empower students and educators, but also can distance children from traditional land-based learning and experiences.
 Students today have limited opportunities to explore the natural environment and experience all it has to offer.
-Outdoor classrooms promote many types of scientific exploration and observations of real world phenomena, which help engage the scientific mind.
+Outdoor classrooms promote many types of scientific exploration and observations of real-world phenomena, which help engage the scientific mind.

 Habitat Restoration & Conservation

 Trinity’s 21-acre campus includes a small nature preserve.
-Students chip in to restore and conserve this habitat by creating ponds, maintaining trails, and spreading seeds of native plant species.
+Students chip in to restore and conserve this habitat by creating ponds, maintaining trails and spreading seeds of native plant species.
 Classes also periodically walk the nature trails simply to enjoy the preserve.
 By connecting to the natural environment, students discover firsthand how humans can leave a positive and lasting impact on their world.